-Adult Day Services Center
+Adult Day Services Center - closed until further notice

-The Adult Day Services Center (ADSC) is a cost effective non-profit program designed to offer services to seniors 55 years and older who may need assistance and who may not want or cannot stay at home alone during the day.
+The Adult Day Services Center (ADSC) is a cost effective program designed to offer services to seniors 55 years and older who may need assistance and who may not want or cannot stay at home alone during the day.
 Despite the individual challenges seniors face, we encourage each person to be as independent as possible.
 Furthermore, the Center provides caregivers a needed break and the comfort of knowing that their loved one will be spending the day with new friends and activities.

 ADSC provides a complete week-day care program for up to 24 persons, which includes: